Management Policy

 Officer Lineup & Remuneration Advisory Committee

-The Company established executive committee meetings to report information necessary for debate on important company-wide policies and initiatives, and advisory bodies to contribute to decisions by the president.
+The Company established executive committee meetings to report information necessary for debate on important company-wide policies and initiatives.

 Internal Audits